 Data Virtualization solves many problems

 Virtual Sandbox is just one of the many solutions enabled by data virtualization.
-Attend the DataFest Conference in October to learn about the many ways that data virtualization can simplify and accelerate data delivery.
+Watch the DataFest Conference sessions to learn about the many ways that data virtualization can simplify and accelerate data delivery.
 DataFest is intended for data practitioners and strategic roles such as Enterprise Architect, CDO, CIO, and Business Intelligence Director.

 - In and out of Blockchain - February 12, 2018

 - A Virtual Sandbox for Data Scientists - September 11, 2017